bcoca/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

 Action plugins
 --------------

-Action plugins let you integrate local processing and local data with module functionality.
+Action plugins execute when when a task's action is invoked, not the module!, and are themselves in charge of executing modules and doing any local pre and post processing required or they can just do all the work.
+If a module does not have a corresponding action, the 'normal' action is used.

 To create an action plugin, create a new class with the Base(ActionBase) class as the parent: